A unique hideaway hotel with superb cuisine in the mountains north of Granada; perfect for deep relaxation”

 The decorative base elements are authentically Andalusian - terracotta tiles, beamed ceilings, shuttered windows - whilst the eclectic mix of antique chests, wardrobes, mirrors and desks are in sync with the sense of history that permeates the cortijo.
 The 2-bedroom Los Aljibes (Family Suite), measuring in at over 100m2, would be our top choice for a family.
 Romantic El Granero (Suite) is a massive courtyard-facing room with an open-plan bathroom, whilst El Palomar (Suite) is also huge, with quirky old pigeon houses.
 For ultimate privacy, choose El Mirador (Superior Double), set in the ancient tower with wraparound views.

 Given the cortijo's isolated position, most guests choose to dine in.
 Meals are served inside the lofty, beamed dining room where wood-burners are lit in the cooler months.
 In warmer weather you can have an apéritif, then later your coffee, out in the courtyard.

-Our dinner was a culinary tour de force.
+Our 3-course dinner was a culinary tour de force.
 A scrummy appetiser of rich duck liver mousse was followed by the perfect counterpoise, a light leaf salad with goat’s cheese wrapped in mango with an avocado and fresh lime vinaigrette.
 The main course of fillet steak served with a truffle sauce and potato quenelles was eye-wateringly delicious.
 Eilko’s recommended wines are a match for the food and include several local cépages.

 After a deep sleep, expect a big, buffet-style breakfast with delicious coffee and freshly squeezed juice served at your table by easy-natured waiting staff.
 Light lunches are available if you’re chilling at the farm for the day: sandwiches, salads and a selection of tapas.